Moldau-Stipendium

 The Moldau-Stipendium ("Vltava Scholarship") was a literary and art prize of the Hessian Ministry for Science and the Arts (Hessisches Ministerium für Wissenschaft und Kunst), which was awarded from 1998 to 2010.
-The Ministry gave artists the opportunity to stay in the "Egon Schiele Art Centrum" located in Český Krumlov, Czech Republic by funding all costs for up to two months.
+The Ministry allowed artists to stay in the "Egon Schiele Art Centrum" located in Český Krumlov, Czech Republic by funding all costs for up to two months.
 Applicants had to have lived in Hesse for at least two years; prizewinners were selected by the Ministry.